petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 However, I want to emphasize that curating a repro pack should not be thought of as a stage that happens at the end of the project.
-Continuous reproducibility would have us using a repro pack for the entire project lifecycle, literally as the place to perform and keep all the work, and it would follow a few important rules we will discuss later.
+Continuous reproducibility would have us using a repro pack for the entire project lifecycle, literally as the sole place to perform and keep all the work, and our interactions with it would follow rules we will discuss later.

 ## General rules